fabiomux/kde-servicemenus/open_yakuake_here/README.md

 These are the *Open Yakuake Here* service menu features:

 - Licensed under the GPL-v3 license;
-- Fully translated into 7 languages besides English (Catalan, Dutch, French, German, Italian, Portuguese, Spanish);
+- Fully translated into 8 languages besides English (Catalan, Dutch, French, German, Italian, Portuguese, Russian, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
 - Opens the path in the current or new session